reactjs/react.dev/content/docs/getting-started.md

   - "docs/environments.html"
 ---

+> Try the new React documentation.
+>
+> The new [Quick Start](https://beta.reactjs.org/learn) teaches modern React and include live examples.
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 This page is an overview of the React documentation and related resources.

 **React** is a JavaScript library for building user interfaces.
 Learn what React is all about on [our homepage](/) or [in the tutorial](/tutorial/tutorial.html).